Jun-Lucis/BIG-theory/papers/B11_hidden_depth_inheritance/README.md

 > BIG-B11 predicts real energy release.

-> BIG-B11 is a theory of reproduction.
+> B11 is a theory of genetics.

 ---